animre/End-to-end-API-Workshop/workshop/README.md

 > NOTE: Soon after requesting your trial you will receive the following email. _You may begin working on Lab 100 before you receive this email_, but you will not be able to start Lab 200 until you have received it.

-### **Step 2**: Navigate to [LabGuide100](https://github.com/OracleCPS/End-to-end-API-Workshop/blob/master/workshop/LabGuide100.md)!: import your data on Apirary
+### **Step 2**: Navigate to [LabGuide100](https://github.com/OracleCPS/End-to-end-API-Workshop/blob/master/workshop/LabGuide100.md): import your data on Apirary

 - _You can see a list of Lab Guides_ by clicking on the **Menu Icon** in the upper left corner of the browser window.
-You're now ready to continue with [LabGuide100](https://github.com/OracleCPS/End-to-end-API-Workshop/blob/master/workshop/LabGuide100.md)!.
+You're now ready to continue with [LabGuide100](https://github.com/OracleCPS/End-to-end-API-Workshop/blob/master/workshop/LabGuide100.md)

-### **Step 3**: Navigate to [LabGuide200](https://github.com/OracleCPS/End-to-end-API-Workshop/blob/master/workshop/LabGuide200.md)!.: create Gateway by using OCI instance and API Platform Cloud
+### **Step 3**: Navigate to [LabGuide200](https://github.com/OracleCPS/End-to-end-API-Workshop/blob/master/workshop/LabGuide200.md): create Gateway by using OCI instance and API Platform Cloud
 - The step by step installation instructions are found here, and you can follow them to install your gateway on Linux.
 After you finish this lab, your gateway is created and ready to use.

-### **Step 4**: Navigate to Lab 300: create and configure the API and deploy it to gateway
+### **Step 4**: Navigate to [LabGuide300](https://github.com/OracleCPS/End-to-end-API-Workshop/blob/master/workshop/LabGuide300.md): create and configure the API and deploy it to gateway
 - This is the last step before your API is ready to use.
 In Lab 300, you will be able to create a API on APIPC, configure it with Apirary from Lab 100, and deploy it to the gateway you created in Lab 200.
   ![](images/300/LAB300.png)